Get,

 1. Potential uses of jowar for oxidative stress

 Jowar may contain many bioactive compounds which may act as an antioxidant agent.
 This antioxidant property might be due to the presence of various phenolic compounds, especially condensed tannins.
-These compounds might help in the neutralization of free radicals which cause a decrease in oxidative stress.
-Jowar might help in reducing oxidative stress and may also fight against various chronic diseases.
+These compounds might help in the neutralisation of free radicals, which cause a decrease in oxidative stress.
+Jowar might help in reducing oxidative stress and may also fight against various chronic diseases4.
 However, more research is required to prove the role of jowar in decreasing oxidative stress.
-Kindly consult a doctor for chronic diseases and do not self-medicate.2
+Kindly consult a doctor for chronic diseases and do not self-medicate.

 2. Potential uses of jowar for diabetes

-A study conducted by Kim and Hyun showed that jowar might fight against diabetes.
+A study5 conducted showed that jowar might fight against diabetes.
 It was seen that jowar might have the potential to lower the blood glucose level.
-It was seen that the grains of jowar might be effective in reducing the activity of certain enzymes involved in the breakdown of starch into glucose which leads to an increase in blood glucose.
-Therefore, by inhibiting these enzymes jowar might help in lowering the blood glucose level and this may be due to the presence of tannins.
+It was seen that the grains of jowar might be effective in reducing the activity of certain enzymes involved in the breakdown of starch into glucose, which leads to an increase in blood glucose.
+Therefore, by inhibiting these enzymes, jowar might help in lowering the blood glucose level, and this may be due to the presence of tannins.
 However, more research is required to prove these claims.
-Therefore, kindly consult a qualified doctor for the proper diagnosis and treatment of a serious condition like diabetes and do not self-medicate.2
+Therefore, kindly consult a qualified doctor for the proper diagnosis and treatment of a serious condition like diabetes and do not self-medicate.

 3. Potential uses of jowar for weight management

 Sorghum or jowar is a grain which is digested slowly by our body.
-Jowar contains condensed tannins which may react with starches and proteins to form a bulk in the intestines which makes it even less digestible.
-In studies, it was seen that jowar intake may feel more satisfied and fuller in the stomach.
+Jowar contains condensed tannins, which may react with starches and proteins to form a bulk in the intestines, making it even less digestible6.
+It was seen that jowar intake may feel more satisfied and fuller in the stomach.
 Thus, it might help in reducing calorie intake and might be good for weight management.
 Furthermore, in comparison to whole grain biscuits, jowar biscuits may cause lower hunger and higher satiety.
-Kindly ensure that you consult with a doctor before including jowar in your diet for weight management.2
+Kindly ensure that you consult with a doctor before including jowar in your diet for weight management.

 4. Potential uses of jowar for the heart

 Jowar might have cholesterol-lowering potential.
 Cholesterol might build up in the blood vessels, block them and cause decreased blood flow to the heart.
-This blocking in the heart due to cholesterol leads to the improper functioning of the heart.
-Phytosterols and polycosanols are lipids present in jowar that might help regulate the synthesis, absorption and excretion of cholesterol.
-Thus, affecting the cholesterol levels in the blood jowar might reduce the risk of heart diseases.
-If you have any heart problems consult your doctor and get proper treatment.
-Do not self-medicate.2
+This blockage in the heart due to cholesterol leads to the improper functioning of the heart.
+Phytosterols and polycosanols are lipids present in jowar that might help regulate the synthesis, absorption and excretion of cholesterol6.
+Thus, affecting the cholesterol levels in the blood, jowar might reduce the risk of heart diseases.
+If you have any heart problems, consult your doctor and get proper treatment.
+Do not self-medicate.

 5. Potential uses of jowar for inflammation

 Numerous studies have shown that the phenolic compounds present in jowar might be effective against inflammatory markers.
 The phenolic compounds of jowar might influence and interfere with the inflammatory processes by affecting the activity of inflammatory markers.
-Thus, jowar might help in alleviating inflammation.2 If you have any inflammatory problems consult a doctor and do not self-medicate.
+Thus, jowar might help in alleviating inflammation3, 6.
+If you have any inflammatory problems, consult a doctor and do not self-medicate.

 6. Potential uses of jowar for cancer

-Studies showed that phenolic compounds present in jowar may have antioxidant potential which may help as an anticancer agent.
-A compound like 3-deoxyanthocyanidins (a phenolic compound) may fight against the growth of cancer cells involved in cancers of the colon, hepatoma, oesophagus, breast, and stomach.2 Cancer is a serious condition and if you’re having cancer, consult the doctor and get proper medication.
+Studies showed that phenolic compounds present in jowar may have antioxidant potential, which may help as an anticancer agent.
+A compound like 3-deoxyanthocyanidins (a phenolic compound) may fight against the growth of cancer cells involved in cancers of the colon, hepatoma, oesophagus, breast, and stomach7.
+Cancer is a serious condition, and if you have cancer, consult a doctor and get proper medication.
 Do not self-medicate.

-Though there are studies that show the potential uses of jowar in various conditions, these are insufficient and there is a need for further studies to establish the true extent of benefits of jowar on human health.
+Though there are studies that show the potential uses of jowar in various conditions, these are insufficient, and there is a need for further studies to establish the true extent of the benefits of jowar on human health.

 How to Use Jowar?